zhanymkanov/fastapi-best-practices/README.md

 26. ~~remember fastapi response modeling~~
 27. if must use sdk, but it's not async, use threadpools

 ### 1. Project Structure.
-Group files by module domain, not file types.
+Consistent & predictable
+There are many ways to structure the project, but the best structure is a structure that is consistent, straightforward and has no surprises.
+- If looking at the project structure doesn't give you an idea of what the project is about, then the structure might be unclear.
+- If you have to open packages to understand what modules are located in it, then your structure is unclear.
+- If looking at the module's location and its name doesn't give you an idea of what's inside it, then your structure is bad.
+- If the frequency and location of the files feels random, then your project structure is bad.

-I didn't like the project structure presented by @tiangolo, where we separate files by their type (e.g. api, crud, models, schemas).
+Although, the project structure, where we separate files by their type (e.g. api, crud, models, schemas) presented by [@tiangolo](https://github.com/tiangolo) is perfect for microservices or projects with fewer scopes, we couldn't fit it into our monolith with a lot of domains and modules.
-Structure that I find more scalable and evolvable is inspired by Netflix's [Dispatch](https://github.com/Netflix/dispatch) with some little modifications.
+Structure that I found more scalable and evolvable is inspired by Netflix's [Dispatch](https://github.com/Netflix/dispatch) with some little modifications.
 ```
 fastapi-project
 ├── alembic/